atlgouda/wiw-code-challenge/README.md

+# Notes from Gouda

+Output is being sent to output.json file in project.

+Things to do if I spent more time on challenge:
+* Add testing
+* Add additional error handling
+* Identify invalid shifts
+* Correct missing data (Some EmployeeWeeks not showing)

 # Code Challenge Overview

 We suggest that you spend 1-3hrs on this code challenge.
 You may or may not finish this - either is ok.
 If we move forward to final interviews, we'll pair on your solution together, reviewing/troubleshooting/trying new things.